-If you're out of shape and bc - if the company softball team either fun or exercise, why not Lee Circle YMCA?
-Fencing offer of swimming, the mental challer great way to meet new peop. you've always wanted to try.
-F sport of the 80's.
-Call the Y tod.
+If you're out of shape and bc-if the company softball team either fun or exercise, why not Lee Circle YMCA?
+Fencing offer of swimming, the mental challer great way to meet new peopy you've always wanted to try.
+Front of the 80's.
+Call the Y tool.

 It's best to distribute the ments two ways.
-First, on pan announcement to every area.
-Address it to the Pub or the General Manager.
-C date and time guide at the tc all in capitals and double sp under a mad idea to the set of the se
+First, on an announcement to every area.
+Address it to the Publior the General Manager.
+Cate and time guide at the toall in capitals and double sp

 It's also a good idea t nouncement in letter form sonalities at as many stati justified.
-These should have the top corner (PSA, Refe guide) with the announcen typed in caps and double send out a lot of these as w on an offset or a good Xerox quality.
-Don't count on anyo an ad that is even a little un When sending letter style
+These should have the top corner (PSA, Ref guide) with the announcen typed in caps and double send out a lot of these as w on an offset or a good Xerox quality.
+Don't count on anyo an ad that is even a little un

+When sending letter style